nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/README.md

-# **The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma**
+# **Uncovering Biomarkers of Glioblastoma using RNASeq Analysis**

 ## **Description**
-This project is centered around the analysis of a Glioblastoma gene expression dataset.
+This project is centered around the analysis of a Glioblastoma transcriptome dataset to gain insight on the differentially expressed genes.
 The project is split into three parts:
-1. Interpretation of the gene expression dataset using RStudio
+1. Differential Expression Analysis
-2. Functional enrichment analysis on the upregulated genes
+2. Gene Function Analysis
-3. Visualization of the functional enrichment analysis results using RStudio
+3. Visualization of GFA results using RStudio

 Dataset:https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/Cancer2024/glioblastoma.csv